Note: The online syllabus at the address provided above will always have the most current information.

 You may wish to preregister your hypotheses: https://www.cos.io/initiatives/prereg.

 Part two is a project presentation where you present your research findings to the class in a 20-minute presentation.
-A slide deck is due on December 2nd and you will deliver your during the last week of class.
+The presentation materials are due on December 2nd and you will deliver your presentation during the last week of class.

 Your final project paper is due on Wednesday, December 14th.
 It must have your (brief) literature review, research questions/hypotheses, methods, results, and discussion sections.
 Please limit your paper to 20 pages of double-spaced text (not including the title page, figures, tables, or references) that comes from the output of the R Markdown document.